Katie Parla and Kristina Gill’s Tasting Rome cookbook shows how Romans eat now.

 If a friend is headed to Italy and asks me for dining tips, I will invariably point them to Katie Parla.
 Parla is a thirty-something ex-pat American who’s lived in Rome for a decade and writes guides to it, and other Italian cities’ dining scenes that are both idiosyncratic and right on trend.
 Parla knows what’s going on and she knows what she likes.
 After a week last year in Palermo and Rome, eating exclusively on her written advice, I’ll bear witness that she’s very good at what she does, which she does over a bunch of platforms from e-book guides, to videos to apps; it’s all on her website katieparla.com.

 It turns out she’s also very good at writing cookbooks.
-Produced in collaboration with fellow expat, photographer Kristina Gill, Parla’s Tasting Rome: Fresh Flavours & Forgotten Recipes From An Ancient City honours both, and features a foreword by her friend Mario Batali.
+Produced in collaboration with co-author and photographer Kristina Gill, Parla’s Tasting Rome: Fresh Flavours & Forgotten Recipes From An Ancient City honours both, and features a foreword by her friend Mario Batali.
 The book is both a straightforward recipe collection.
 There’s all the standards from artichokes to tripe to cacio e pepe and so on, but also new things like cocktail recipes or avant garde pizza.
 It’s also a bit of a guide book, with stories about restaurants, neighbourhoods, dishes and, of course people.
 Tasting Rome is also, importantly, interspersed with Gill’s pretty photography.
 If you’ve never been to Rome, it will make you want to go.
 If you have been to Rome, it will make you want to go back badly.

 I was very pleased to discuss Tasting Rome with Parla by Skype last week for the interview below.